null

 • Nutrient-Dense: Pumpkin contains essential vitamins and minerals like vitamin A, vitamin C, potassium, and iron.
 These nutrients are vital for your dog’s immune system, growth, and development.

-• Weight Management: The fiber in pumpkin can help dogs feel full, making it a great option for weight management.
-By adding pumpkin to your dog's diet, you can help them maintain a healthy weight without feeling deprived.
-It can be a great snack in-between meal times!
+• Weight Management: Pumpkin's fiber can help dogs feel full, making it a great option for weight management.
+By adding pumpkin to your dog’s diet, you can help them maintain a healthy weight without feeling deprived.
+It can be a great snack between meal times!

 • Skin and Coat Health: Pumpkin contains beta-carotene, a precursor to vitamin A, which is essential for healthy skin and coat.
 Incorporating pumpkin into your dog’s diet can help improve their skin’s elasticity and promote a shiny, healthy coat.